A SELECTION OF PODCASTS & VIDEOS

-In the list below we link to a number of podcasts relating to Adam Smith, contemporary economics issues and current affairs.
+In the list below we link to a number of podcasts and videos relating to Adam Smith, contemporary economics issues and current affairs.

 Going Long Podcast: Heather McGregor, Edinburgh Business School